 Activity 2 – Prepare Your Rain Garden

 After locating where you would like to place your rain garden, it is time to test the soil.
 The easiest way to test the soil is to dig a hole 1 foot by 1 foot by 1 foot.
-Pour a bucket of water into your hole, and if the water drains at least 1" per hour, you can build a rain garden!
+Add a bucket of water.
+Watch to see if the water drains.
+It is drains at least 1" per hour, you can build a rain garden!
 If it drains more slowly, consider finding a new place for your garden.
 Next, take a small handful of soil, add a few drops of water and roll it into a ball.
 Then flatten the ball.
 If the soil stays together and does not break into 1” or fewer pieces, the soil may have too much clay to be a good rain garden.
 If there is too much clay, you should dig 2-3 feet down and fill the depression with 12” of pea gravel topped with 6“ of sand and then 6” of topsoil.
 Measuring the width and height and depth of the layers will help you estimate how much new material you will need.
 Finally, smooth the top layer inward, so your rain garden will catch and hold water.
 Now you are off to read about rain garden plants!

 Activity 3 – Plant Your Rain Garden

 Once your rain garden has its new layers of permeable soil, it is time to select plants and plant them!
 Use the explore links or call a local gardener.
 Local perennial plants will grow happily in a rain garden.
 Dogwood shrubs, ferns, grasses, wild geraniums, day lilies, and other flowering perennials will grow with little or no maintenance after planting.
 Select plants for your growing season and region, availability, sunlight needs, and height, color, shape, and size.
 Be sure to keep them moist during the first growing season.

 Activity 4 – Keep A Gardening Journal